xuan-liang/ggmatplot/README.md

 library(ggmatplot)
 ```

-The first example plots a vector x against each column of matrix z using
+The first example plots a vector against each column of matrix using the
-the default `plot_type` of `ggmatplot()` - ‘point’
+default `plot_type = "point"` of `ggmatplot()`.
+We consider a simple
+case that we have a covariate vector `x` and a matrix `z` with the
+response `y` and the fitted value `fit.y` as the two columns.

 ``` r
 # vector x